Internet DRAFT - draft-peng-p2psip-snmp

 | | | |

-connection to the O-Node.
+establish a new connection to the O-Node.

-13. SNMP-REGISTRATION Kind Definition
+13. Definition of SNMP-REGISTRATION Kind

 This section defines the SNMP-REGISTRATION kind.

-Name SNMP-REGISTRATION
+Name: SNMP-REGISTRATION

-Kind ID The Resource Name for the SNMP-REGISTRATION Kind-ID is
+Kind ID: The Resource Name for the SNMP-REGISTRATION Kind-ID is

 the Name of the network manager.
 The data stored is a